Société de l'assurance automobile du Québec

 Sharing the Road

-When driving, certain basic rules ensure the safety of other road users.
+On the road, certain basic rules ensure the safety of other road users.
 Those rules must be obeyed at all times.
 Sharing the road with other users means obeying the Highway Safety Code.
 Everyone can learn to share the road!

 Duty of Care